khumba/haskell-style/haskell-style.md

 ### Line length

-Maximum 100 characters, but feel free to wrap earlier than necessary.
+Maximum 100 characters, but feel free to wrap earlier than necessary (e.g. it's easier to read 80-character English paragraphs than 100-character).
 Exceptions are things that shouldn't be broken, for example long paths or URLs.

 ### Whitespace